angular-ui/AngularJS-sublime-package/README.md

 }
 ```

-Simply start by typing an agle bracket `<` and then your elements will appear within the completion list.
+Simply start by typing an angle bracket `<` and then your elements will appear within the completion list.